 Recommended Seed Depth

-To determine the appropriate depth to target within this range in a given year, consider soil moisture, soil type, residue management, land rolling, moisture holding capacity, compaction risk and the rain forecast.
-Ensure good seed contact with soil moisture, if possible, and avoid planting deeper than 1.5 inches.
+To determine the appropriate depth to target within this range in a given year, consider soil moisture, residue management, land rolling, water holding capacity of soil, compaction risk and the rain forecast.
+Ensure good seed contact with soil moisture, if possible, and avoid planting deeper than 1.75 inches.

 How to Assess Seed Depth

 - Check seed depth a few times while seeding.
 It’s best to check when you first start seeding, then again later on in different parts of the field.
 This is to ensure your equipment is functioning properly, ensure uniform depth and to account for any seedbed variability across the field.

 - Dig for seed carefully using a good digging tool (one that is small, sturdy and has a ruler).
 Scrape away soil within the furrow to uncover seed or underground seedlings.
 Measure the distance from the seed to the top of the true soil surface.
 This does not always equate to the top of the furrow.
 Check different furrows along the seeder, noting whether you are in a wheel track or not.

 - Post-emergent seed depth assessment can be done by measuring the length of white space along the hypocotyl from the root hairs to the green tissue.

 - Does your equipment influence seed depth?
 If your seeder has openers that dig a deep furrow and create bigger hills, and/or if you have wide packing wheels that push more soil over the furrow, your seed may end up deeper than intended.
 Land rolling may increase the effective seed depth by closing furrows, and equipment often has a 0.5-inch variation in seed depth among openers or wings.
 Check seed depth after rolling to measure this in your fields.